-Offence seriousness (culpability and harm) A. Identify the appropriate starting point

-0 1 ' 3 3 Examples of nature of activity Starting point Range Exceeding authorised use of e.g. employer's or relative's vehicle; retention of hire car beyond return date; minor damage to taken vehicle Medium level community order Low level community order to high level community order Greater damage to taken vehicle and/or moderate damage to another vehicle and/or property High level community order Medium level community order to 12 weeks custody Vehicle taken as part of burglary or from private premises; severe damage 18 weeks custody 12 to 26 weeks custody (Crown Court if damage over £5,000)
+Offence seriousness (culpability and harm) A. Identify the appropriate starting point Starting points based on first time offender pleading not guilty Examples of nature of activity Starting point Range Exceeding authorised use of e.g. employer's or relative's vehicle; retention of hire car beyond return date; minor damage to taken vehicle Medium level community order Low level community order to high level community order Greater damage to taken vehicle and/or moderate damage to another vehicle and/or property High level community order Medium level community order to 12 weeks custody Vehicle taken as part of burglary or from private premises; severe damage 18 weeks custody 12 to 26 weeks custody (Crown Court if damage over £5,000)